The Black Cat (1934)

 Edgar Allan Poe - The Black Cat

-A young American couple, Joan and Peter Alison (David Manners) are travelling on their honeymoon in Eastern Europe, on the train they encounter the mysterious Dr. Vitus Werdegast (Bela Lugosi); he is on his way to visit the home of an 'old friend', Hjalmar Poelzig (Boris Karloff).
+A young American couple, Peter Alison (David Manners) and his wife Joan are travelling on their honeymoon in Eastern Europe, on the train they encounter the mysterious Dr. Vitus Werdegast (Bela Lugosi); he is on his way to visit the home of an 'old friend', Hjalmar Poelzig (Boris Karloff).
 Involved in a bus accident, Joan is injured and Vitus takes her and Peter to stay at Poelzig's house.
-Poelzig and Werdegast have a long history and have designs to kill each other, but are distracted by the presence of the Alison family, however it appears that Poelzig has designs on Joan, and has no desire to let her go... he has more sinister plans.
+Poelzig and Werdegast have a long history and have designs to kill each other, but are distracted by the presence of the Alison family.
+It appears that Poelzig has designs on Joan and has no desire to let her go... he has more sinister plans.

 The Black Cat was Universal Film’s second excursion of the 1930s into the works of Edgar Allan Poe.
-Like The Raven (1935), the link between Poe’s work and the end film is minimal – only Werdegast's irrational fear of cats links the film with the story of its title.
-Originally to have been much stronger in its violent themes, test-audience outrage meant reshoots were in order, and a number of changes were made to the final picture.
+Like Murders in the Rue Morgue (1932) and the later The Raven (1935), the link between Poe’s work and the end film is minimal – indeed here only Werdegast's irrational fear of cats links the film with the story of its title.
+Originally to have been much stronger in its violent themes, test-audience outrage meant reshoots were in order and a number of changes were made to the final picture.

-The story boasts a solid opening 45 minutes of intrigue and character build-up, but then loses all its flow with a rapid 15 minute conclusion, as though it had to be cut short.
-From the moment we meet Lugosi's Werdegast it is as though the characters have entered a nightmare (a theme that was sadly not exploited in this film), the introduction of Poelzig only further compounds the mystery, as both men act courteously, yet threateningly to each other.
-The two play a game of chess over Joan, with Poelzig determined to keep her in his house if he should win, although little detail of this game, that should have been tense, is shown.
-The film takes a downturn when the local police arrive to investigate the bus crash, their comedy relief destroying the eerie, isolated atmosphere that the film had boasted up to the point.
-In the last twenty minutes the pace picks up rapidly, to the detriment of the film - suddenly there is a Satanic ritual, and just as quickly, it ends for no reason; Joan bumps into Werdegast's daughter, and suddenly she is dead, for no reaon; the ending is a real cop-out considering the tension built up, and the almost comic-relief epilogue just breaks the camel's back.
+The story boasts a solid opening 45 minutes of intrigue and character build-up - from the moment we meet Lugosi's Werdegast it is as though the characters have entered a nightmare (a theme that was sadly not exploited in this film), the introduction of Poelzig only further compounds the mystery as both men act courteously yet threateningly to each other.
+The two play a game of chess over Joan, with Poelzig determined to keep her in his house if he should win - sadly though this game is never really shown in any detail and could have provided a lot of tension.
+The film really starts to take a downturn when the local police arrive to investigate the bus crash, their comedy relief destroying the eerie, isolated atmosphere that the film had boasted up to the point.
+In the last twenty minutes the pace picks up rapidly, much to the detriment of the film - suddenly there is a Satanic ritual and just as quickly it ends for no reason; Joan bumps into Werdegast's daughter and suddenly she is dead, for no obvious reason.
+The ending comes as a real cop-out considering the tension built up and the comic-relief epilogue just breaks the camel's back.

-Karloff and Lugosi together on screen for the first time, and they don't disappoint.
-Both actors seem to be trying to outdo each other with creepy voices and look very impressive when switching from threatening each other, to being hospitable to Peter when he bumbles into scene.
+Karloff and Lugosi are together on screen for the first time and they don't disappoint.
+Both actors seem to be trying to outdo each other with creepy voices and look very impressive when switching from threatening each other to being hospitable to Peter when he bumbles into scene.
 David Manners, as Peter, gives a typically meek performance although one well suited to the role.

-The Black Cat is the start of a very good film, but sadly suffers from a rushed and confused finalé.
-For fans of Karloff and Lugosi, who enjoy their distinctive, scenery chewing style - this film is a dream come true and finds them both at the peak of their acting prowess.
+The Black Cat is the start of a very good film but sadly suffers from a rushed and confused finalé.
+For fans of Karloff and Lugosi who enjoy their distinctive style, this film is a dream come true and finds them both at the peak of their acting prowess.
 Recommended to fans of the duo, or of Universal Horror pictures - this one of their best entries outside of the well-known monster pictures.

 In Brief

 Directed by anyone interesting?
-Edgar G. Ulmer - known as the 'miracle man of poverty row', he was able to shoot dramatic films with minimum budget.
+Edgar G. Ulmer - known as the 'miracle man of poverty row', he was able to shoot dramatic films with minimum budget including the Film Noir Detour (1945) and John Carradine horror Bluebeard (1944).

 The DVD